 Know Before You Go

-The health and safety of any UHCL student on a Study Abroad program is a primary concern for the Office of International Admissions and Programs.
+Your health and safety during an education abroad program is a primary concern.
 Knowing the answers to the key questions below will be critical to your pre-departure planning as well as the base to having a pleasant and productive time abroad.

 - What shots or immunizations do you need in order to gain entry into the host country?

 - What is the number one health risk in country?